open-access-policies/streaming/_security_policies/sec_pol_009.md

 ### 1. Objective

-The objective of this policy is to establish the overarching strategy and requirements for monitoring the Company's systems, networks, and applications to detect, analyze, and respond to potential security threats in a timely manner.
+The objective of this policy is to establish the overarching strategy and requirements for monitoring [Company Name]'s systems, networks, and applications to detect, analyze, and respond to potential security threats in a timely manner.
 This policy ensures comprehensive visibility into security-relevant events across the video streaming platform and supporting infrastructure.

 ### 2. Scope